xnbox/DeepfakeHTTP/README.md

 	<tr></tr>
 	<tr><td valign="top"><code>X-Body-Type     </code></td>
 	<td>
-	<p>Tells the server what the content type (media type) of the returned content actually is.
+	<p>Tells the server what the content type (media type) of the body content actually is.
 Value of this header has same rules as value of standard HTTP <code>Content-Type</code> header.</p>
-	<p>This header is useful when you want to use template or binary data as a response body.</p>
+	<p>This header is useful when you want to use binary data, template or script as a response body.</p>
 	<i>Examples:</i>
 <br><br>